National Collegiate Athletic Association v. Alston: Legal impact

 This ruling only concerned education-related payments and did not address restrictions on direct compensation payment to athletes.
 However, it also opened the door for the possibility of future court cases concerning this matter.

+The changes from this court decision will cause many NCAA-affiliated athletic departments to adapt accordingly.
+A large part of this responsibility will be to keep the standard of Title IX as new opportunities for athletes to receive compensation appear.
+The title disallows sex-based discrimination and calls for equal opportunity for student-athletes.
+"For example, if a school allows its male basketball players to make money from their NIL, they must also allow female athletes to do the same."

 The decision was filed at a time as several states were on the verge of passing laws to give student athletes more control over the use of their likeness, and the U.S. Congress had been mulling legislation to provide better compensation for student athletes after years of inaction by the NCAA.
 With the decision, passage of laws to help improve collegiate athlete compensation are expected to be accelerated if the NCAA does not take quick actions to remedy from the ruling.
 President Joe Biden stated that he "believes that everyone should be compensated fairly for his or her labor", while Senate Commerce Chair Maria Cantwell said the ruling gave "new urgency" to their legislative efforts.
-NCAA's president Mark Emmert said that the ruling affirms the association's efforts to qualify what counts as educational benefits, and that "we remain committed to working with Congress to chart a path forward, which is a point the Supreme Court expressly stated in its ruling."
+The NCAA's then-president Mark Emmert said that the ruling affirms the association's efforts to qualify what counts as educational benefits, and that "we remain committed to working with Congress to chart a path forward, which is a point the Supreme Court expressly stated in its ruling."